In all the new-mom literature about how to prepare for breastfeeding, avoiding backaches never seems to get a mention.

-Enter a glorious invention that’s quickly made it to the top of many mama’s request lists: the nursing pillow, which props baby’s little head up for an easy feed and alleviates back, neck, and arm stress while feeding.
-They come in a few shapes and sizes, and there’s even pillows designed for twin moms!
-We’ve put together a list that’s full of potential, so take a look.
+Enter a glorious invention that’s quickly made it to the top of many mama’s request lists — the nursing pillow.
+This will prop your baby’s little head up for an easy feed and alleviate back, neck, and arm stress while feeding.

 In this article: